-Written information should take account of pupils' disabilities and pupils' and families' preferred formats, and be made available within a reasonable time frame.
+This will include planning to make written information that is normally provided by the school to its pupils available to disabled pupils.
+Examples might include handouts, timetables, textbooks and information about school events.
+The information should take account of pupils' disabilities and pupils' and parents preferred formats and be made available within a reasonable time frame.

-In planning to make written information available to disabled pupils, we consider the current level of need.
-For example, it would be a misuse of finite school resources to commit funding to providing Braille or large print versions of all school materials if there are no children on roll who require such access.
+In planning to make written information available to disabled pupils, we again need to establish the level of current need and be able to respond swiftly to changes in the range of need.
+For example, it would be a misuse of finite school resources to commit funding to providing Braille or large print versions of all school materials (identified in italics above) if there are no children on roll who require such access.
 However, the school will identify agencies and sources of such materials to be able to make provision whenever it is required.

-We also have specific strategies for each subject within school to ensure all pupils can access the learning.
+We also have specific strategies for each subject within school to ensure all pupil can access the learning.

 Teachers will always need to be sensitive to presenting materials to children in appropriate formats e.g. reading aloud, overhead projections, should that be necessary.
-Inclusive practice is a core part of a teacher's work.
+This is a core part of a teacher's work.